3838438org/build-support/pkg/README.2.3.2.txt

       * Fixed bug with --no-pasteboard option that didn't completely disable it (it still grabbed PRIMARY in activate/deactivate)
       * defaults to --no-pasteboard when the server uses version 1.1 and greater of applewmproto
       * Cleaned up some memory leaks
+      * We now support window gravity in WM size hints
     * xterm 237
   * lib:
     * cairo 1.8.0